awsdocs/aws-cli-user-guide/doc_source/cli-usage-parameters-file.md

 ]
 ```

-For another example referencing a file containing more complex JSON\-formatted parameters, see [Attaching an IAM managed policy to an IAM user](cli-services-iam-policy.md)\.
+For another example referencing a file containing JSON\-formatted parameters, see [Attaching an IAM managed policy to an IAM user](cli-services-iam-policy.md)\.